linusjf/BIAY/January2024.md

 2. God is good.
 Everything that He has created is good.

-3.He is our source and provider.
+3. He is our source and provider.
 He has given us everything even before He made us.

 4. God is our Helper our ever present help in every need.